Metamizer: a versatile neural optimizer for fast and accurate physics simulations: Domain-size dependent performance

-In order to investigate the scaling behavior of Metamizer, we trained another network on a $400 \times 400$ grid to solve the Laplace equation.
-Figure \ref{fig:laplace_400x400} shows that Metamizers advantage over traditional iterative sparse linear system solvers becomes even more significant on a $400 \times 400$ grid, showing about 10 times faster convergence compared to lgmres.
-This is because Metamizer can be effectively parallelized on a GPU.
+In order to investigate the domain size dependent performance scaling of Metamizer, we trained another network on a $400 \times 400$ grid to solve the Laplace equation.
+In the following, we compare Metamizers performance scaling to GPU and CPU based solvers.